BatetDev/top-project-todo-list/README.md

 - Webpack for module bundling
 - date-fns for date manipulation
 - Lucide for icons
-- LeonardoIA for fallback images.
+- LeonardoIA for fallback images
-- Heropatterns for background pattern.
+- Heropatterns for background pattern

 ## Getting Started